 See more of my work

-You can see my pastel landscapes or skeleton art at Art on the Town Gallery in Pentwater, Michigan as well as my studio in Ludington, Michigan.
-Stop by anytime!
+You can see my pastel landscapes or skeleton art at Art on the Town Gallery in Pentwater, Michigan, and the gift shop at Ludington Area Center for the Arts, plus Art by Mary Case Studio and Gallery in Ludington, Michigan. as well as my studio in Ludington, Michigan.
+Give me a call or text 904-566-4473!
 I’d love to chat with you about my work.